Using HTTP cookies

 Set-Cookie: id=a3fWa; Expires=Thu, 31 Oct 2021 07:28:00 GMT;

-Note: When an
+Note: When you set an

 Secure attribute and the